Hesam-Eskandari/tech-school/c++/01-basics.md

 - This approach may not be the best solution for large source codes.

 ##### Import only the needed members
-- To avoid importing not needed elements and avoid name conflict
+- To avoid importing not needed elements and avoid name conflicts
 ```c++
 #include <iostream>
 using namespace std::cout;